boromisp/leaflet-control-react/README.md

 when the control is added to the map, and anytime the `.render()` function is called.

 `position` - Inherited from `L.Control`

+## Methods

+`render()` - Re-renders the react component.
+Could be called to change top-level props for example.

 ## Events